What is PHP? Write your first PHP Program

 What is a Scripting Language?

-PHP is a server side script that is interpreted on the server while JavaScript is an example of a client side script that is interpreted by the client browser.
-Both PHP and JavaScript can be embedded into HTML pages.
+PHP is a server-side script that is interpreted on the server while JavaScript is an example of a client-side script that is interpreted by the client browser.
+Both PHP and JavaScript can be embedded into HTML pages, which allows developers to combine logic and presentation on the same page.

 Programming Language Vs Scripting Language